kevgo/tricorder/README.md

 locally executed quality signal to fix their own output before a human ever sees it.

-Tricorder makes "run all automated checks for this repo" and "have the agent improve its own output" single commands.
+Tricorder makes "run all automated checks for this repo to make the agent improve its own output" a single command.
 Every team gets reliable, reproducible checks with no per-developer setup.

 ## Example

 You have a TypeScript frontend and a Python backend.
-Running `tricorder check` runs `biome check --error-on-warnings`, `pyright`, and `ruff check --quiet`.
+Running `tricorder lint` runs `biome check --error-on-warnings`, `pyright`, and `ruff check --quiet`.
 You don't need to download or install any of these tools.
-Multi-Tool does that for you.
+Tricorder does that for you.
-It has also created config files for these tools in your repo that enable all features.
+It can also create config files for these tools in your repo that enable all features.
 You can customize them for your use case.
 Later you add shell scripts somewhere in a subfolder.
 Multi-Tool detects this new language and now also runs `shellcheck` and `shfmt`.

-All the things you don't do:
+The things you don't have to do:

-- figure out which stacks your codebase uses
+- figure out which languages your codebase uses
-- market research which linters and formatters are the best for each stack
+- market research which linters and formatters are the best for each language
-- forgetting to add formatters and linters for new languages
+- forgetting to add linters and formatters for new languages
-- reading documentation to install, setup, and configure the dozens of tools needed
+- reading documentation to install, setup, and configure dozens of tools
 - Sisyphean work to keep all these tools up to date
 - inconsistencies with other developers and teams which tool to use

 Almost no project or team does all of this well all of the time.
-With Multi-Tool everybody does this well all of the time.
+With Tricorder everybody does this well all of the time.

 ## Q & A

-> Does Tricorder lock me into their tooling choices?
+> Does Tricorder lock me into specific tooling choices?

 No, you can customize the default selection of tools.
-In this case, the value of Tricorder is limited to installing and running the tools in parallel.
+In this case, Tricorder installs and runs your choice of tools in parallel.

-> I want to use a linter that isn't supported by Tricorder.
+> I want to use a linter or formatter that isn't supported by Tricorder.

 Send a pull request!